animoto/platform_engineer_interview/README.md

 ### Guidelines

+1. If your service _can_ run on Mac OSX, then please include the following:
+    1. Any installation instrcutions or notes to set up our Mac OSX laptops to run your server
+    2. A script `./run` to start the server
-1. The server should run on `localhost:8000` and serve a single path `/`
+    3. The server should run on `localhost:8000` and serve a single path `/`
-2. Please include a script `./run` to run the server
+2. If your service _cannot_ run on Mac OSX, then please run your server on a remote host and provide us the hostname, port, and path to access it.
 3. Style, algorithms, data structures, request/response format, etc. are all up to you.
 However, keep in mind that we will be looking at these choices.

 ### Bonus